JamieBort/Portfolio-Website/Revamp2023.md

       - `API` in the Title.
       - and that come up when searching for `API`

-  - Working on the Project Cards.
+  - ~~Working on the Project Cards.~~ Right now they appear just fine.

     Use this https://css-tricks.com/aspect-ratio-boxes/